dimk1301/Guides/supply-chain-security.md

 - **NPM:** run `npm ls <package-name>` to see the dependency path and which parent package pulled it in.

 ### Phase 3 — Fix Direct Dependencies

+> **Note on prompt syntax:** the `#file:` reference below is GitHub Copilot Chat's syntax (relevant if you're following 4.5's VS Code/Eclipse setup).
+If you're using Claude Code, Cursor, or Kiro CLI instead, use that client's equivalent — e.g. dragging the file in, `@`-mentioning it, or just pasting its path — the prompt content itself is the same regardless of client.

 Prompt example:
 > "Review `#file:depscan-report.json` for direct, reachable, Critical/High-severity vulnerabilities first.
 For each, use the MCP tool to confirm `fixed_version` is a stable release published by the legitimate maintainer (check publish date and download count).
 Then output the updated `<dependency>` XML node (Maven) or the exact `npm install <pkg>@<version>` command (NPM).
 Do not run anything — show me the change for approval."